PayPalMeRSGP/Imperishable_Nightmare-Zone/README.md

 # Lucid_Dream_NMZ
-In alpha, start in dream with rockcake, absorptions, and overloads
+In alpha, start in dream with rockcake, absorptions, and overloads.
+Run into corner.